vishaljoshi005/Java-Web-Mis/MyReadMe.txt

 	Above is for only the one alert after this the alerts is done via the request attribute and request.getDispatcher() method.

+Links :
+		1. Viewsalumni.jsp all href are in format of "viewalumni?id=value" and not in "./viewalumni?id=value"

 Works: 1.
 Add encryption to the password
 	   2. Session tracking
 	   3. Try with resources